N3RDIUM/channel/archer-devlog1/script.md

 This is kind of against our initial idea of mimicking the way light behaves in real life, but we're gonna run this on a potato, so let's stick to it anyway.

 [VISUAL] Potato go boom [on "potato"]

+We're gonna be dipping our toes into the vast sea of raytracing today.
+We will render a solid sphere on a solid skybox, and perhaps deal with multiple spheres too.
+We will do this in a way completely different to rasterization.
+We will shoot rays out of our camera for every pixel on the screen, and see if they hit the sphere.
+If they do, the color of that pixel is the color of the sphere.
+Else, its color is that of the skybox.

+[VISUAL] The old python scene being all wavy

+Let's get on with the code, shall we?

+[VISUAL] do the code scenes from this line

+First, let's create a basic Ray class, as it is the most important part of our engine.
+Let's name this file vectors.py, as there will be more useful definitions made here.
+First, let's define some 2d and 3d vector datatypes.
+Then, we define the ray class.
+The ray has an origin and a direction.
+Let's also create a color class.
+It stores RGB color values.
+Finally, we need some way to easily normalize a 3d vector.
+Let's create a function for that.

+Now, let's create the hittable class for the object we want to render.
+In the models directory, let's create sphere.py, which contains the intersection code for the humble sphere.
+The sphere has a center, a radius and a color.
+The color parameter is temporary, and will be removed in later versions in favour of materials.
+For the intersection function, we first need to calculate some parameters for the quadratic equation.
+Then, we calculate the discriminant of the quadratic equation.
+Then, if the ray hits the sphere, return the solution to the equation.
+Else return -1.
+I've written non-branching code, because I want to squeeze every last drop of optimization I can out of my code.
+The code, however, is heavily commented and easy to read, so even newbies can follow along.

+Next, we need to create a camera class which handles the camera position, rotation, and provides a function to easily get the rays for a particular pixel on the screen.
+The camera has a resolution, position, rotation, field of view, and dither.

+(off-screen far-away voice) What's dither?

+Wait for it, we'll get to it in a moment.
+For now, dithering adds a bit of randomness so that each ray for the same pixel does not go through the same path.
+The get_ray function takes pixel coordinates and returns the ray for that pixel.
+First, we calculate the aspect ratio and normalized screen coordinates.
+Then, we calculate the screen coordinates, calculate the direction vector, add the dither or randomness to the direction, calculate the rotation matrix, apply the rotation to the direction, normalize the direction, and return the ray.
+Phew!

+Now that we have made the 3 major parts of the engine, let's put it all together in scene.py